Child support—What is It & How is it Determined?

 Child support should be fair and reasonable with the primary focus on the well-being of the children and with both parents contributing according to their financial ability.

 Prior to entering mediation, it is advisable to seek legal advice so that you know your rights and responsibilities so you can make informed decisions during mediation.
-A mediator should be trained and qualified but not necessarily a lawyer.
+A mediator should be trained and qualified but does NOT have to be a lawyer.

 Note: The following general information about child support should not substitute for advice from a legal professional, as every situation is unique and requires personized guidance prior to mediation.